Rillieux/Contacts/README.md

 # Contacts
+THIS IS A WORK IN PROCESS WHICH IS ONLY BEGINNING.
+Stay tuned??

 Contacts is an example of SwiftUI life-cycle application using CoreData and MVVM Architecture.

 The goal is to provide a working example of various CoreData-related code to show how entities work in relationship to each other and SWiftUI views.